RESEARCH STARTER

 Smith’s ambition as a child was to perform in musical theater; she studied tap dancing for many years.
 Realizing that the types of productions she most admired were no longer being made, she gradually shifted her interest to writing.
 Her parents divorced while she was a teenager.
 She graduated from Cambridge University with a degree in English, and wrote White Teeth while still a student there.
 She was a Radcliffe Institute Fellow at Harvard University in 2002–3, taking graduate courses in English literature.
 Smith married the poet Nick Laird in 2004, and the two moved to North London.

 The rights to White Teeth were purchased before the book was completed, and the novel was a bestseller and a critical success.
 The book chronicles the friendship of white, working-class Archie, from London, and Samad, a Muslim from Bangladesh.
 Smith participated in a writer-in-residence program at the Institute of Contemporary Arts in London following the success of her first novel.
-Some shorter, erotic pieces written during that time are collected in Piece of Flesh (2001).
+She also was the editor of an anthology of erotic stories titled Piece of Flesh (2001), for which she authored the introduction.

 Smith’s second novel, The Autograph Man (2002), has as its main character a half-Jewish, half-Chinese man who collects autographs of famous people.
 After taking time for graduate study and writing literary criticism, Smith returned to fiction for her third novel, On Beauty (2005).
-Smith was awarded the Guardian First Book Award, the Whitbread First Novel Award, the Commonwealth Writers Prize (Overall Winner, Best First Book), the W. H. Smith Award for Best New Talent, the James Tait Black Memorial Prize, and the 2003 Jewish Quarterly Literary Prize for Fiction.
-She was short-listed for the Authors’ Club First Novel Award, The Sunday Times Young Writer of the Year Award, and the Orange Prize for Fiction (2001 and 2003).
+Smith was awarded the Guardian First Book Award, the Whitbread First Novel Award, the Commonwealth Writers Prize (Overall Winner, Best First Book), the W. H. Smith Award for Best New Talent, the James Tait Black Memorial Prize, the 2003 Jewish Quarterly Literary Prize for Fiction, and the 2006 Women’s Prize for Fiction (formerly called the Orange Prize).
+She was short-listed for the Authors’ Club First Novel Award, The Sunday Times Young Writer of the Year Award, and the Women’s Prize for Fiction (2001 and 2003).

 Literary critic James Wood coined the term “hysterical realism” to describe White Teeth.
 The term caught on with critics, and Smith has agreed that its definition fits her prose.
 Hysterical realism is characterized by manic characters and frequent digressions from the main plotline.
 The overblown treatment of subject matter is combined with realistic or even journalistic material.